Updated January 1, 2014.

 - What do I have to do to stay on the program?

 - How often do I need to renew coverage for Medical Assistance?

-program, although there are some small costs (co-pays) for parents and adults without children.
+It is a health insurance program for some Minnesotans with lower incomes.
+It is Minnesota’s name for Medicaid.
+It is usually a free program, although there are some small costs (co-pays) for parents and adults without children.

 Medical Assistance is administered by the Minnesota Department of Human Services but eligibility and case management are done by county human services departments.